gstama/blog-website-project/README.md

 # blog-website-project
-Blog website project that uses mongoDB.
+Blog website project that uses express and mongoDB.